seerge/g-helper/docs/README.md

 ## :question: FAQ

-### How do I stop Armory Crate install popup appearing every time I press M4 / Rog key?
+### How do I stop the Armory Crate install popup appearing every time I press the M4 / Rog key?
 Go to BIOS (F2 on boot), open Advanced Settings and disable "Armory Control Interface".
-If it still appears - delete or move somwhere following file ``C:\Windows\System32\ASUSACCI\ArmouryCrateKeyControl.exe``
+If it still appears - delete or move somewhere following file ``C:\Windows\System32\ASUSACCI\ArmouryCrateKeyControl.exe``

-### Why Ultimate GPU mode is not available on my laptop?
+### Why is Ultimate GPU mode not available on my laptop?
 Ultimate mode is supported (by hardware) only on G14 2022 (and possibly other models from 2022+)

 ### I can't set Eco mode (disable dGPU) on my G14 2020